inet-framework/inet/doc/src/users-guide/ch-apps.rst

 generation from the usage of the protocol, :ned:`Udp` or :ned:`Tcp` for example.
 These applications are implemented as compound modules.
 They contain separate configurable traffic source, traffic sink, and protocol input/output submodules.
-This approach allows building complex traffic patterns by composing queueing model elements.
+This approach allows building complex traffic patterns by composing queuing model elements.

 .. _ug:sec:apps:tcp-applications: